-Since new appropriations for groundwater are assumed to be limited based on total appropriation in each valley, purchasing existing water rights becomes the remaining option.
+Since new appropriations for groundwater are assumed to be limited based on total appropriation in each hydrographic basin, purchasing existing water rights becomes the remaining option.
 Based on the cost associated with researching, confirming, purchasing, and developing these water rights, Farr West only recommends that the County pursue a water rights purchase for small quantities of rights to support existing development which may require a community water supply for an indefinite period of time.
-While this option may be the quickest to implement and receive reduced interest from other parties than that of new appropriations, it may also be the costliest with an approximate price tag of \$1.5 to \$8 million dollars15 and take anywhere from 12 to 18 months to implement.
+While this option may be the quickest to implement, it may also be the costliest with an approximate price tag of \$1.5 to \$8 million dollars19 and take anywhere from 12 to 18 months to implement.